Most Everybody, at One Time or Another, Has Lied

-Roiselyn commented: "I can say that not lying is a very relaxing way of life."
-The fact that you don't have to worry about remembering old lies or getting in trouble later on for lying puts a lot more relief in your life.
-Even when it's hard, telling the truth always has the better outcome than a bunch of lies.
+Roselyn commented: "I can say that not lying is a very relaxing way of life."
+The fact that you don't have to worry about remembering old lies or getting in trouble later on when the truth comes out (because it always does) puts a lot more relief in your life.
+Even when it's hard, telling the truth always has a better outcome than a bunch of lies.

-If you resist the temptation to lie, you increase your capacity to build lasting relationships of trust.
 This is true in all our relationships whether it's dating, family, friends, or at work.
-Macey put it so well: "It's always best to be honest.
-It makes any and every relationship strong and healthy.
+Macey put it so well: "It's always best, to be honest.
+It makes any and every relationship strong and healthy."

-If you are honest, it means you do what you say you’re going to do, and when you say something, people know you mean what you say, and that feels good.
 Someone commented about the value of being honest: "I used to lie a lot.
 I would lie only because it was easier than explaining the truth.
 And I have finally grown to realize that it's easier to [be honest].
 Being honest and open has actually gotten me further than lying.
 My parents trust me, and I feel good about myself.
-And when you feel good about yourself then you know that everything is okay.
-This person has come to realize that when we tell the truth and live it, we become emotionally and spiritually stronger every day.”
+And when you feel good about yourself then you know that everything is okay."
+This person has come to realize that when we tell the truth and live it, we become emotionally and spiritually stronger every day.

 I want to offer up a challenge to all of us.
 Would you be willing to commit to a life of honesty and integrity?
 If you're up for this life-changing challenge, please write me a comment below, and tell a friend about your commitment too.